 Key Advantages of Accurate Volume Indications in Refrigerant Systems

-• Enhanced measurement accuracy leads to better refrigerant recovery processes.
+- Enhanced measurement accuracy leads to more efficient refrigerant recovery processes and reduced waste.

-• Graduated markings help reduce errors during refrigerant transfers in machines.
+- Graduated markings help reduce errors during refrigerant transfers between systems and storage containers.

-• Accurate volume readings minimize the risk of overfilling or underfilling.
+- Accurate volume readings minimize risks of system overfilling or underfilling during service operations.

 The Importance of Routine Calibration for Measurement Accuracy